Azure/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 The "Enterprise Azure OpenAI Hub" reference implementation is deployed at the *subscription* scope in Azure, and requires a few pre-requisites to be in place before you can deploy the reference implementation:

-- Ideally use a dedicated Azure subscription, where you have submitted the subscription ID into the form for [requesting access to Azure Open AI](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
-This will ensure that the subscription is enabled for Azure Open AI, including GTP-4.
+- Ideally use a dedicated Azure subscription, where you have submitted the subscription ID into the form for [requesting access to Azure OpenAI](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
+This will ensure that the subscription is enabled for Azure OpenAI, including GTP-4.
-- The user who's deploying the reference implementation must be *Owner* of the subscription where the reference implementation will be deployed, as the deployment will be making role assignments for the managed identities that are created.
+- The user who's deploying the reference implementation must be *Owner* of the subscription where the reference implementation will be deployed, as the deployment will be making role assignments for the managed identities that are created for the Azure services.
+- For the "Production" deployment intent, you must have a Virtual Network created in the Azure region where you want to deploy the reference implementation, and a dedicated subnet for the Private Endpoints for the Azure services that you want to deploy with Private Endpoints.
+The Virtual Network does not require to be in the same region where you are deploying the reference implementation, as the Private Endpoints can be in a different region compared to the Azure services that are created.
+For the "Proof of Concept" deployment intent, you can deploy to multiple Azure regions, and the Virtual Network and subnet requirements are not needed.

 ## Step by step deployment guidance